wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 ### Replacement Policy

 The replacement policy is implemented as a ranking function.
-In this section we only discuss LRU.
-The policy can be specified using the `repl.type` key in the configuration file. zSim implements LRU using timestamps.
+The policy can be specified using the `repl.type` key in the configuration file.
+In this section we only discuss LRU, which is implemented by `class LRUReplPolicy`. zSim implements LRU using timestamps.
 A single global timestamp is incremented for every access to the tag array.
 Each block also has a local timestamp which stores the value of the global timestamp when it is accessed.
 A larger local timestamp means the block is closer to the MRU position.

-The LRU policy simply selects the valid block with the smallest local timestamp as the eviction candidate.
+The ranking function, `rankCands()` (also `rank()`), iterates over the `SetAssocCands` object, and for each block in the set, it computes a score based on the LRU counter.
+If the LRU policy is sharer-aware, the score will be affected by: (1) the validity of the block; (2) the number of sharers; and (3) the local timestamp value.
+The higher the score is, the less favorable it is to evict the block.
+The replacement policy selects the block with the smallest score as the candidate for LRU eviction.